a2n-off/archupdate/README.md

  - `yay` is used by default for the update and the AUR count.
 If you want to use another AUR helper you just have to edit the command via the setting window.

 `kdialog` is used too, but it's not mandatory because it's used just for alerting if `konsole` or `pacman-contrib` is not installed.

-### KDE plasma 5

-If you want to use this plugin with kde plasma 5 you should use ["The new era release" (v4.2)](https://github.com/bouteillerAlan/archupdate/releases/tag/v4.2.1) or [this version on the pling store](https://www.pling.com/p/1940819/).

 ## How to have this in my system tray?